spot_img

 Problems of MSMEs

-Despite forming over 80% of the T. No. of industrial enterprises and supporting industrial development, many MSMEs in India have problems such as sub-optimal scale of operation, supply chain inefficiencies, technological obsolescence, increasing domestic & global competition, fund shortages, change in manufacturing strategies and turbulent and uncertain market scenarios.
+Despite forming over 80% of the T. No. of industrial enterprises and supporting industrial development, many MSMEs in India have problems such as the sub-optimal scale of operation, supply chain inefficiencies, technological obsolescence, increasing domestic & global competition, fund shortages, change in manufacturing strategies and turbulent and uncertain market scenarios.

 Read Also:- IIBF MSME Short Notes Part 1